New announcement. Learn more

 • Shockwave therapy (ESWT) – for chronic soft tissue pain or delayed healing cases

-• Referral – if fracture, avascular necrosis, or persistent pain unresponsive to conservative care, with orthopaedic options including fixation or sesamoid excision in severe cases
+• Referral – if fracture, avascular necrosis, or persistent pain unresponsive to conservative care (orthopaedic options include fixation or sesamoid excision in severe cases)

 Symptoms